kubestash/docs/docs/guides/kubedump/application/index.md

 **Create Secret:**

 We also have to create another `Secret` with an encryption key `RESTIC_PASSWORD` for `Restic`.
-This secret will be used by `Restic` for both encrypting and decrypting the backup data during backup & restore.
+This secret will be used by `Restic` for encrypting the backup data.

-Let's create a secret named `encry-secret` with the Restic password.
+Let's create a secret named `encrypt-secret` with the Restic password.

 ```bash
 $ echo -n 'changeit' > RESTIC_PASSWORD